appscode/blog/content/post/kubedb-health-checker/index.md

 The flowchart shows that KubeDB checks the status conditions of the database objects.
 - First, it checks the `ReplicaReady` condition.
-- Then, it checks the `AcceptingConnections` condition.
+- Then, it checks the `AcceptingConnection` condition.
 - If both of the conditions are true, KubeDB sets the database phase as `Ready`.
-- If `ReplicaReady` is false, but `AcceptingConnections` is true, the database phase is set to `Critical`.
+- If `ReplicaReady` is false, but `AcceptingConnection` is true, the database phase is set to `Critical`.
-- If `AcceptingConnections` is false, irrespective of the `ReplicaReady` conditions the database is set to `NotReady`.
+- If `AcceptingConnection` is false, irrespective of the `ReplicaReady` conditions the database is set to `NotReady`.

 The below table shows the currently supported KubeDB phases and what each phase means: